Chrystalia/laravel-tailwind-profile-website/README.md

 (Make sure your device have <a href="https://nodejs.org/en/download">npm</a> and <a href="https://getcomposer.org/download/">composer</a> installed)

 In a terminal:
-- Clone the Repository
+- Clone the repository
 ```sh
     git clone https://github.com/Chrystalia/laravel-tailwind-profile-website.git
 ```

-- Redirect to cloned folder with
+- Redirect to cloned folder
 ```sh
     cd .\laravel-tailwind-profile-website\
 ```